The life of a medieval knight and the clothing he wore were governed by a certain set of rules and Codes.

-The Clothing that a Medieval knight had to wear depended on the situation and different medieval knights clothing was used for different purposes.
-For instance, different kinds of Medieval knights clothes were used on the battlefield, in tournaments, and during ceremonies.
+Different medieval knights’ clothing was used for different purposes.
+For instance, different kinds of Medieval knights’ clothing were used on the battlefield, in tournaments, and during ceremonies.

 There was a difference in the clothing that a medieval knight wore in battle and in normal life.
 The clothing a medieval knight wore in daily life was less formal than the clothing worn during tournaments and battles.

-A Medieval knights clothing on the battlefield had certain elements that distinguished him from other soldiers.
-The most recognizable medieval knights clothing on the battlefield was his armour whose purpose it was to provide protection against the enemy weapons.
+A Medieval knight’s clothing on the battlefield had certain elements that distinguished him from other soldiers.
+The most recognizable medieval knight’s clothing on the battlefield was his armour whose purpose was to provide protection against the enemy weapons.

 Various parts of the amour included the Sabatons which covered the feet and consisted of riveted iron plates, Greaves for the protection of calf and ankles, Poleyns for the protection of knee caps, Cuisses for the protection of thighs, and Spurs which were attached to the heel of the foot and were used to spur the horse on in the battlefield.

-A Medieval Knight also wore gloves made of fabric, leather, and metal plate called gauntlets.
-Finally, a metal covering for the head “the knights helmet”, such as the popular Helm or German Sallet helmets were worn in tournaments and battles.
+A Medieval Knight also wore gloves made of fabric, leather, and metal plates called gauntlets.
+Finally, a metal covering for the head “the knight’s helmet”, such as the popular Helm or German Sallet helmets was worn in tournaments and battles.

-A medieval knights clothing could be identified on the battlefield by his unique colours and symbols that were called the medieval knights coat of arms.
+A medieval knight’s clothing could be identified on the battlefield by his unique colors and symbols which were called the medieval knight’s coat of arms.

-The knights coat of arms also encouraged a knight to fight valiantly on the battlefield as his coat of arms identified him and a medieval knight who was fighting for the prestige and honour of his families colours, that were represented in his coat of arms colours and symbols.
+The knight’s coat of arms also encouraged a knight to fight valiantly on the battlefield as his coat of arms identified him as a medieval knight who was fighting for the prestige and honour of his family’s colors, which were represented his coat of arms colors and symbols.

-There was not a large difference between a medieval knights clothing for battles and for tournaments.
-Medieval knights clothing during a tournament reflected the knight’s loyalty to a certain lord or lady.
+There was not a large difference between medieval knights’ clothing for battles and for tournaments.
+Medieval knights’ clothing during a tournament reflected the knight’s loyalty to a certain lord or lady.

-Ceremonial medieval knights clothing, which was generally used during the knighthood ceremonies, had certain peculiar elements that distinguished it from other forms of a medieval knights clothing.
+Ceremonial medieval knights’ clothing, which was generally used during the knighthood ceremonies, had certain peculiar elements that distinguished it from other forms of medieval knights’ clothing.

-For instance, a medieval knight during these ceremonies wore a white vesture which symbolised purity.
-It was covered by a red robe to symbolise nobility.
+For instance, a medieval knight during these ceremonies wore a white vesture which symbolized purity.
+It was covered by a red robe to symbolize nobility.

-Finally, the shoes and hose of the knight were black which symbolised death.
-Elaborate armour and elements such as gloves and helmet were not included in the ceremonial medieval knights clothing.
+Finally, the shoes and hose of the knight were black which symbolized death.
+Elaborate armor and elements such as gloves and helmets were not included in the ceremonial medieval knight’s clothing.